tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/Android 接入指南/接口文档_intl_en.md

 #### Parameter description

-- context: application context
+- context: application context.
-- pullUp: true (enable session keep-alive), false (disable session keep-alive)
+- pullUp: true (enable session keep-alive), false (disable session keep-alive).

 > ?If the following log is printed, the session keep-alive feature has been disabled: `I/TPNS: [ServiceUtil] disable pull up other app`.